Darshan (Kannada actor): Personal life

 Darshan married his relative Vijayalakshmi, who was then a student in Chemical engineering, in 2003 at Dharmasthala Temple.
 They have a son, Vineesh.
 Darshan runs his own mini zoo in the far east of Mysuru, near Malavalli.
 Darshan's other passions are cars and bikes.
+Darshan had a strained relationship with Vijayalakshmi since 2011, with the latter filing a case for alleged domestic violence that year.
+Since 2015, Darshan was rumoured to be in a relationship with actress Pavithra Gowda.
+In January 2024, pavithra posted a collage video with Darshan to celebrate the 10th anniversary of their relationship.